kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

     // Metadata contains device attributes to expose to workloads.
     // When set, the framework writes this to a JSON file mounted into containers
     // immediately after PrepareResourceClaims returns.
-    // When nil, the CDI spec is still generated (if DeviceMetadata option is enabled),
+    // When nil, the CDI mount is still done (when feature is enabled) but the metadata field will be empty
-    // but no metadata file is written — the driver is expected to write it later
-    // via MetadataUpdater.UpdateRequestMetadata().
+    // the driver writes it via MetadataUpdater.UpdateRequestMetadata() before the pod starts.
     Metadata *DeviceMetadata
 }